Maximising service capacity and capability

 Remobilising during COVID-19 will require elective care services to reassess their capacity and capability as they adjust to new circumstances.
 Innovations presented here illustrate how teams are using different tools and resources to deliver care in a sustainable manner.

-Telephone clinics and enhanced vetting reduce waiting lists by 50%
+Telephone clinics and enhanced vetting reduce waiting lists by up to 50%

 To continue delivering care whilst unable to see patients face-to-face, colorectal consultants at NHS Tayside introduced enhanced vetting and a new telephone clinic.
 Find out more in our innovation summary.